 The old MRM was associated with cumbersome, one-size-fits-all, on-premise systems that attempted to cover everything from creative production to knowledge management, marketing fulfilment, performance management and financial management.

-This year, research from Gartner has redefined MRM 2.0 as focusing on just three areas more aligned with the needs of modern marketing teams:
+Recent research from Gartner redefined MRM 2.0 as focusing on just three areas more aligned with the needs of modern marketing teams:

 - Work management,

 - Asset management, and

 Brought together, these three elements cover marketing operations from beginning to end: from the team that plans the work and gets it done, to the creative collaboration and production process with internal or external agencies, all the way through to the measurement and optimisation of each of these elements, not in isolation, but as part of a unified whole.

 At the same time, a recent Forrester Wave report documented the rise of Content Marketing Platforms, classifying them into three groups:

 - Software and services to support an editorial site or proposition,

 - Back-end enterprise marketing planners, and